4pky0310/Electronics-Store-Sales-Analysis-with-Pandas-and-Matplotlib/6_Q4/README.md

 ## Output
+    - Displays the bar chart to show most frequent "2 item set"

 The script will print the top 10 most frequent itemsets for product combinations of 2, 3, and 4.
 Each itemset will be displayed as a tuple with its corresponding frequency count.

-## Further Enhancements

-- **Readability:** Add comments within the code to explain specific steps.
-- **Efficiency:** Explore using `apply` with a custom function for itemset analysis.
-- **Visualization:** Utilize libraries like matplotlib to create bar charts for top frequent itemsets.